-4.3 The Council, in consultation with its federal partners, will increase identification, advocacy and/or sponsorship of legislative, regulatory, policy, procedure and/or practice changes to increase accessibility to health care and public safety services for people with I/DD and their families.
+4.3 advocacy and/or spons tation with its federal partners, will increase identification, orship of legislative, regulatory, policy, procedure and/or practice cessibility to health care and public safety services for people with s.
 4.3A What do services/supports currently look like in your region?
 Both weaknesses and strengths.
 Strengths: Collaborations between public safety agencies Improves awareness on services and providing information to families Local development of app by Molina healthcare to improve access to healthcare (July 2018) Improved handouts and information provided on services Weakness: Health and public safety awareness on this topic is minimal Systemic need to train more support professionals that support people with I/DD 4.3B What are the barriers to full implementation of this objective?
 Large population Large catchment area Limited resources Economically distressed areas Large monolingual speaking population 4.3C What types of activities would you recommend to help accomplish this objective?
 Provide more funding Provide more resources IRC should develop programs to address the needs of disabled consumers who cannot learn in large groups.
 4.3D Anything else we need to know? • None